 Motivating your sales team can be a tricky thing, especially since all of them are different.
 Not every sales rep responds to the same motivation strategy.

-This means that you’ll need to find a few different and creative ways to incentivise your team.
+This means that you’ll need to find a few different and creative ways to incentivize your team, like using branded swag to increase workplace pride and team spirit.

 That’s why we created this actionable guide that will give you amazing ideas to use on all types of sales reps.